Erin Whitten Hamlen: Merrimack College

 On June 24, 2013, she was hired as head coach of the Merrimack Warriors women's ice hockey program in Hockey East.
-She is the first coach of the Merrimack women's team and has compiled a record of 57–145–22 through seven seasons.
+She was the first coach of the Merrimack women's team and compiled a record of 93–239–35 through 11 seasons.

 In starting the Merrimack women's program, Hamlen resisted suggestions that she gradually build the program through club hockey or even a Division 3 schedule.
 “My personality doesn't allow me to ease into anything,” she told an interviewer.
 “Let's go.
 Let's just start this (in Hockey East).
 We will do what we need to do to get the right talent in place.
 I'm ready to tackle this now.”
 Hamlen had support from Mark Dennehy, then the coach of the Merrimack men's team, and said she tried to emulate his approach.
 Dennehy was a member of the search committee for a women's ice hockey coach.

 Hamlen spent more than two years at Merrimack recruiting a team before ever playing a game.
 In the second year, four players were enrolled.
 Hamlen later recalled, “Even though there weren't any games, we worked them hard.”
 Hamlen has described early recruiting for Merrimack as difficult, as she competed for players against programs like the Boston College Eagles and Boston University Terriers.
 She and her assistants initially focused on prospective Division 1 athletes who were “missing a piece” of their game, she said.
 But the school gradually started “getting attention and respect,” gaining commitments from players who were also being recruited by top schools in the country.
 Hamlen said she felt her own success, in her college career at UNH and as a member of the U.S. national team, gave her clout as she tried to attract players to Merrimack.